2. Book Two: Theory#

 “Excellent,” I told her.
 “Just meditate in between all of that.”

 There is no point in trying to will your mind to silence by brute force, because the effort to do so will make you even more agitated.
 Instead, cultivate concentration (the ability to sustain attention on an object with minimal distraction) a little bit at a time, in the same way that you would build a muscle by exercising it.
 As the concentration muscle gets stronger, you’ll be able to sustain it for ever longer periods of time.
 Since the developmental process of awakening is dynamic, it’s unavoidable that you will have to relearn concentration skills at various times along the way; every time your perceptual threshold changes, you gain the ability to notice phenomena you couldn’t see before.
 This is a double-edged sword; life is richer and more interesting, but there is also more potential for distraction.
 This potential for distraction has to be balanced by corresponding increases in your skill at concentration, which set the stage for yet another change in perceptual threshold, and so on.
-Think of it as an ongoing process rather than a discreet goal with a fixed end point, and be prepared to keep pushing this edge of development throughout your life.
+Think of it as an ongoing process rather than a discrete goal with a fixed end point, and be prepared to keep pushing this edge of development throughout your life.

 During any meditation sitting, there are moments when the monkey-mind slows down enough that it’s possible to stay with an object for a few moments, whether the object is the breath, a kasina object, or whatever it may be.
 Those few moments of concentration condition the mind in such a way that there is a little less time before the next window of calm appears in between the passing storms of monkey-mind.
 This momentum, or snowball effect, where each little bit of calm conditions the next moment of calm, is an important principle in Buddhist meditation.
 In traditional teachings, the Buddhists identify “proximate causes” for various mental factors.
 For example, the proximate cause for metta (lovingkindness) is seeing goodness or “loveableness” in another person.
 The proximate cause for mudita (sympathetic joy at the good fortune of another) is seeing another’s success.
 And the proximate cause for concentration is none other than… concentration!
 With this in mind, it is easy to see how important the snowball effect is when you are trying to steady the mind.
 And from this point of view, there is no reason to feel frustrated even when an entire sitting goes by with just a few brief windows of calm.
 Every moment of concentration makes it more likely that the next moment of concentration will arise.
 Always keep in mind that it’s all right that you haven’t mastered this yet; you can learn, you can get better.
 It’s a process.
 Awakening itself is the developmental process of learning to see experience as process.
 And awakening, by this definition, is the crown jewel in the collection of skills, understandings, and developments that, taken together, are contemplative fitness.